2018 Cybersecurity Industry Breakfast hosted by Diamond IT, Fortinet & the NSW Cyber Security Network attracts IT heads..

 The growing risk to business from unauthorised computer system access and attacks was the focus of today’s Cybersecurity Industry Breakfast attended by top Information and Communication Technology (ICT) specialists.

-We hosted this morning’s breakfast, in partnership with Fortinet and the NSW Cyber Security Network, which was aimed at informing and supporting Hunter organisations and ICT leaders to mitigate possible threats.
+We hosted this breakfast event, in partnership with Fortinet and the NSW Cyber Security Network, which was aimed at informing and supporting Hunter organisations and ICT leaders to mitigate possible threats.

-Why today’s Cybersecurity Industry Breakfast was important to Hunter businesses
+Why our Cybersecurity Industry Breakfast was important to Hunter businesses

 Our Managing Director Rob Buck believes ICT is now considered a key driver for business and with digital transformation rapidly changing the landscape, the stakes are high.